-I am currently writing an Autobiography of my experiences in life – a trilogy covering the happy, and not so happy parts of childhood and adulthood.
-The third part relates to the struggle to secure access to my property of over $10m.
-Inspired by Chanel Miller’s Know My Name, this part of the trilogy narrates the corruption in the Judicial Systems of California and New Zealand.
-Watch out for the trilogy sometime early to mid 2023.
+I am currently writing a pentalogy of memoirs covering the happy, and not so happy parts of childhood and adulthood.
+The third memoir, titled The California Files, relates to the struggle to secure access to my property of over $10m.
+Inspired by Chanel Miller’s Know My Name, this part of the pentalogy narrates the bribery and corruption inherent in the Judicial Systems of California and New Zealand.
+Watch out for The California Files to hit the bookstores sometime in mid to late 2023.

 Vipassana Meditation : What They Said